 Last December, I sat down to pen this simple blog post, oblivious to the prospect that it could become one of the most read and shared ever (which it did).
 So, based on its apparent appeal – and the sad fact that still seems to be plenty of homelessness – we’ve decided to share it again.
 My hope is that it might have a more lasting impact this season and I’d love to hear how you’re helping in the Comments section below.
-Happy Holidays!
+I wish you peace.

 I was standing in line at a Walgreen’s in Santa Rosa and the women a few spots ahead of me had a cart filled to the brim with toys and cozy, warm socks – lots and lots of toys and lots and lots of cozy warm socks.
 If you’ve been reading this blog for a while, you’ve already guessed I couldn’t help but ask this women about her purchases and if the gifts were all for her family.

 “I’m from Trinity County,” she said, “and my husband and I are committed to supporting a soup kitchen that feeds many homeless families in our community.
 I came to Santa Rosa to have Thanksgiving with my mother and stopped in to pick up her prescription.
 I was amazed by the incredible sales, so I bought the socks and toys for the people at the soup kitchen.”

 The couple behind me had the same reaction I did; which was the same reaction as the person ahead of me and the checkout clerk.
 We all commented on her generosity.